Last Updated on January 25, 2026 by Sandy Williams

 Having a restaurant in your Del Webb community can be an added convenience and a great place to meet your neighbors.

 But be aware that improperly managed restaurants can cost you.
-You will most likely see increased fees, such as HOA and food and beverage costs.
+You will likely see increased fees, including HOA and food-and-beverage costs.

 💸Rising HOA Fees Del Webb Catalina

-Del Webb communities are known for their amenity rich facilities.
+Del Webb communities are known for their amenity-rich facilities.
 Catalina will be no exception.
-In fact, when you compare Del Webb Lakewood Ranch to Del Webb Catalina, you will find that Catalina offers more amenties than its sister neighborhood.
+In fact, when you compare Del Webb Lakewood Ranch to Del Webb Catalina, you will find that Catalina offers more amenities than its sister neighborhood.

 When purchasing a home in an amenity-rich community like Catalina, knowing how the HOA fees will evolve is essential.
 Initially, when you move into the community, the HOA fees are set at a lower rate.